Responsive Web Design

 - Off-page SEO.
 These are actions you can take outside of your website, usually in the form of quality links back to your site which help Google and other search engines recognize you as the expert you are in your particular niche.

 NOTE: Complete SEO cannot be achieved by having a great website alone.
 Off-page SEO accounts for 70% or more of the weight of good Search Engine Optimization.
-Off-page SEO is a separate ongoing service and is best performed by an online marketing expert, not someone who is principally a web developer.
+Off-page SEO is a separate ongoing service and is best performed by an online marketing expert, not someone who is principally a web designer.